Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 };
 ```

-In Data Reader Op's Kernel, it will trigger the `Read` function in `DataReader` and complete the sequence of operations which is shown in the pseudocode above.
+In Data Reader Op's Kernel, it will trigger the `Read` method in `DataReader` and complete the sequence of operations which is shown in the pseudocode above.

 ## The registration of Op and Kernel